kamyar-nemati/tree-fy-algorithm/README.md

-# tree-fy-algorithm
+# Repository name: tree-fy-algorithm

+## Repo Description
-A recursive algorithm to make a tree of a given list of nodes.
+An algorithm to make trees from a given list of nodes.
 Nodes must hold the parent-child relationship.